 Good Indians have witnessed discrimination at home — and they think nothing of it.
 The amazing thing is that all of these Indians are recent immigrants.
 They have shown no compunction against performing mass discrimination in a country they have been in for only a short time.
 Regardless of how many Indians friends one has, there is no debating the negative effect on domestic workers.

 Indians do not or should not have enormous quantities of US jobs allocated for them — which is exactly what has happened.
-Indians are cheating on certifications, they are engaging in H1-B visa fraud, they have brought bonded labor into the US as we cover in the article How Indian IT is Bringing Bonded Labor to the US.
-I would be very happy to lose all of my Indian acquaintances to have the H1-B quota, and other foreign worker programs shut down, and Indians that are here on visas sent back to India.
+Indians are cheating on certifications, and they are engaging in H1-B visa fraud.
+They have brought bonded labor into the US, as we cover in the article How Indian IT is Bringing Bonded Labor to the US.
+I would be very happy to lose all of my Indian acquaintances to have the H1-B quota, and other foreign worker programs shut down and Indians that are here on visas sent back to India.
 I don’t need “friends” that badly that I am willing to tolerate what Indians have brought to the US labor market.
 There is no other way of looking at it.

 The major IT media entities are aligned with the multinationals, so they only carry stories about how sad it is that more Indians are not let into the US and Europe.
 How sad it is that H4 visa holders can’t work.
 That more people from the H1-B worker’s family can’t be brought over.
 The stories designed to pull at heartstrings go on and on.
 Meanwhile, the profits made from Indian labor are never discussed by IT media.
 There are also no stories on these outlets about the impact on domestic workers.